ali-khurshid/stroke-risk-predictive-analysis/README.md

 ![alt text](Images/work_type_stroke_violinplot.png)

-- Individuals working in the private sector show the highest occurence of stroke and non stroke, followed by self-employed.
+Individuals working in the private sector show the highest occurence of stroke and non stroke, followed by self-employed.
 However, as a standalone factor they impact is not high.

 ![alt text](Images/gender_distribution.png)

 We have an equal distribution of both genders in our dataset.
-A balanced feature are always good to have.
+A balanced feature is always good to have.

 ![alt text](Images/bmi_distribution_mean_vs_median.png)

-- In deciding whether to use Mean or Median as an imputation method, this chart shows that both perform equally well in handling missing values.
+In deciding whether to use Mean or Median as an imputation method, this chart shows that both perform equally well in handling missing values.
 However. median was selected based on the fact that they are more robust where the distribution is slightly skewed.

 ![alt text](Images/pairplot_numerical.png)